openvinotoolkit/openvino/ngraph/python/BUILDING.md

     pip3 install cython

- ### Configure and build as a part of OpenVINO
+ ### Configure and Build as a part of OpenVINO™ Toolkit

-The following section will illustrate how to build and install OpenVINO in a workspace directory specified by the `${OPENVINO_BASEDIR}` variable.
+The following section will illustrate how to build and install OpenVINO™ in a workspace directory specified by the `${OPENVINO_BASEDIR}` variable.
 Let's start by setting this variable to a directory of your choice:

     export OPENVINO_BASEDIR=/path/to/my/workspace

-Now we can clone OpenVINO, configure it using `cmake` and build using `make`.
+Now we can clone OpenVINO™, configure it using `cmake` and build using `make`.
 Please note that we're disabling the building of a few modules by setting the `ENABLE_*` flag to `OFF`.
-In order to build the OpenVINO Python APIs set the mentioned flags to `ON`.
+In order to build the OpenVINO™ Python APIs set the mentioned flags to `ON`.
 Note the `CMAKE_INSTALL_PREFIX`, which defaults to `/usr/local/` if not set.

     cd "${OPENVINO_BASEDIR}"